PeterGamma/Live-stream-from-Bitalino-to-Matlab-developer-unknown-/README.md

 Bitalino can also be bought in parts.
 Costs for two devices in parts and build together yourself estimated 200 to 300 USD.
 Batteries for instance when bought from 3 th party seller are cheaper.

+Bitalino uses Bluetooth or BLE soft- and hardware, Garmin uses ANT+ hardware.
+There is hardly any ANT+ desktop applications available.